Real Madrid agree deal to sign Thibaut Courtois from Chelsea

 “Subject to the completion of the deal Mateo Kovacic will join the Blues on a season-long loan.”

-Real Madrid confirmed Courtois will undergo a medical on Thursday morning before signing a six-year deal.
+Real Madrid have confirmed that Courtois will undergo a medical on Thursday morning, before signing a six-year deal and being presented at 1pm local time.

-The Belgium goalkeeper will be presented at 1pm local time before attending a press conference.
+Kovacic will join Chelsea on loan until June 30th, 2019 as part of the deal, with the Croatia international spending a season away from the club he joined from Inter Milan in 2015.

+Despite that impressive signing, Maurizio Sarri’s main acquisition before the deadline is set to be Kepa.